Becev0913/10-Websites-Cooking/README.md

 https://www.mcdonalds.com/us/en-us/careers.html - Application for McDonald’s because we all have to start somewhere right?

 https://foodbankheartland.org/ - Heartland Food Bank because some people can't cook for themselves

+https://www.pinterest.com/explore/food-recipes/ Pinterest is a good place for recipes